loda-lang/loda-programs/programs/oeis/list5.md

 * [A261953](http://oeis.org/A261953) ([program](261/A261953.asm)): Start with a single equilateral triangle for n=0; for the odd n-th generation add a triangle at each expandable side of the triangles of the (n-1)-th generation (this is the "side to side" version); for the even n-th generation use the "vertex to vertex" version; a(n) is the number of triangles added in the n-th generation.
 * [A261969](http://oeis.org/A261969) ([program](261/A261969.asm)): Product of primes dividing n with maximum multiplicity.
 * [A261971](http://oeis.org/A261971) ([program](261/A261971.asm)): Number of unit cubes that have a side on the surface of a p X p X p cube composed of p^3 unit cubes, where p is the n-th prime.
+* [A261972](http://oeis.org/A261972) ([program](261/A261972.asm)): The first of three consecutive positive integers the sum of the squares of which is equal to the sum of the squares of four consecutive positive integers.
 * [A262000](http://oeis.org/A262000) ([program](262/A262000.asm)): a(n) = n^2*(7*n - 5)/2.
 * [A262021](http://oeis.org/A262021) ([program](262/A262021.asm)): a(n) = prime(prime(n)) - n.
 * [A262033](http://oeis.org/A262033) ([program](262/A262033.asm)): Number of permutations of [n] beginning with at least floor(n/2) ascents.